mariomolinam/academic-kickstart/content/job_market_paper/index.md

   image: ""
 ---

-## To rest on your laurels: Effectiveness and sustainability of status orders.
+## To rest on one's laurels: Effectiveness and sustainability of status orders.
 <a href="/files/molina_draft-aug2022.pdf" target="_blank">Latest version here</a>